 Meet the Expert: Dr. Thomas de Hoop

 Thomas de Hoop is a development economist, with 13 years of experience designing, implementing, and leading impact evaluations and systemic reviews.
-His most recent work has primarily revolved around India, East Africa, and the Middle East.
-His current portfolio focuses primarily on the impact, scalability, and cost-effectiveness of innovation in education and women’s collectives.
+His most recent work has primarily revolved around India, Nigeria, Uganda, and Zambia.
+His current portfolio focuses primarily on the impact, scalability, and cost-effectiveness of innovation in education and women’s collectives, nutrition and education programs.
 Before joining AIR, Thomas was an evaluation specialist at The International Initiative for Impact Evaluation (3ie) in New Delhi, India.

 POSITION: Principal Economist

 AREAS OF EXPERTISE: International health and social protection, economic development, gender equality

 Q: Why did you decide to go into international development?

 Thomas: I was primarily driven by idealistic reasons, but I also wanted to travel.
 I still believe that researching the effects of international development programs is one of the most effective ways to improve policy and outcomes for marginalized populations.
 Over the years, I’ve realized that the travel can be both energizing and exhausting—jet lag is very common for me!
 At the same time, I really enjoy working with colleagues in many different countries.
 It’s nice to have friends in so many places.

 Q: What has been your favorite project during your time at AIR?